Billing Secondary Claims Guide

 It’s important to know that you don’t submit claims to both the Primary and the Secondary Insurance at the exact same time.
 Instead, follow this process:

-- Once the primary insurance is verified: Submit the claim to the Primary Insurance Company
+Submit the claim to the Primary Insurance Company.

-- Receive the Explanation of Benefits from the Primary Insurance Company (payment or denial) and note the allowable amount, the patient responsibility, and any adjustments for your contracted rate.
+or Explaination of benefits from the Primary Insurance Company (payment or denial) and note the allowable amount, the patient responsibility, and any adjustments for your contracted rate.
 Make a copy of it for the secondary insurance company (redact names of any other clients that might be on the EOB!)

 If you have the rare case of the client having three insurance companies (and none are a Medicare Supplement Company), after receiving payment from the secondary – if the claims was not paid in full, submit to the tertiary insurance company and await response before requiring the patient to pay the balance.